 You can direct the emulation processor to execute a single instruction or a specified number of instructions.

 Target System Interface

 You can set the interface to the target system to be active or passive during background monitor operation.
-(See the "Emulator Pod Configuration" section of the "Configuring the Emulator" chapter for further details.)
+(See the "Configuring the Emulator" chapter for further details.)

 Breakpoints